 Calibration performance (of C1 and A1x) on simulated data is extremely fast and consistent.
 Empirically, in 493 out of 500 attempts, we achieved calibration settings that are within a Euclidean distance of 20 nm.
 In all attempts, we stop the process within a Euclidean distance of 30 nm.
 Additionally, the average number of samples needed before we reach the stopping condition is 6.5, with a standard deviation of 3.8.
-In Figure 7 we show an example run.
+In Figure 8 we show an example run.
 Notice that initially, the extremes are explored.
 Afterwards, the most promising regions are exploited.
 After 7 observations, the stopping condition is reached.

-Figure 7: On the left: Cost landscape generated using elliptical features based on Fourier transform of synthetic Ronchigrams.
+Figure 8: Left: Cost landscape generated using elliptical features based on Fourier transform of synthetic Ronchigrams.
 The optimum is highlighted using the blue diamond.
-On the right: Gaussian process estimate of the cost landscape using 7 noisy measurements.
+Right: Gaussian process estimate of the cost landscape using 7 noisy measurements.
 The numbers indicate the sequential order of the next measurement locations that BO proposes.